royalosyin/pyFastAPI_PointsInPolygons/README.md

 ## Background

 On year ago, I built an early warning service where the core algorithm is to use point data to find the area it belongs to.
 It is a typical application of point in polygon.
 In essence, it is also a reverse geocoding process, which converts the latitude and longitude coordinates to a readable address.
-In our service, we only care about national and provincial administrative boundaries just as the image shows.
+In our service, we only care about national and provincial administrative boundaries.
 It is a simplified reverse geocoding process.

 ## FastAPI